myschoolstory/git-to-hf/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+This repo can also be edited with Bolt.new!
+Check out the .bolt folder.

 ## License